Submissions

 The authors should state the funding source for the research presented in the paper in a footnote on the first page.

-Papers must be submitted in Microsoft Word format, using Times New Roman font (size 10,5 regular), in Latin alphabet, normal character spacing and single paragraph spacing (before: 0 pt, after: 0 pt, line spacing: single).
+Papers must be submitted in both Microsoft Word and PDF formats, using Times New Roman font (size 10,5 regular), in Latin alphabet, normal character spacing and single paragraph spacing (before: 0 pt, after: 0 pt, line spacing: single).
 Page setup:

 - Paper size: C5 (16 cm x 23 cm).